nodejs/wiki-archive/Installation.md

 The executable will be in `Build\Debug\node.exe`.

 ## Managing multiple version of Visual Studio
-Assume that you have two versions of Visual Studio 2012 and 2010, in this case depending of the search you may build against Visual Studio 2010 engine.
-If you want to force a specific version of Visual Studio you may use the variable GYP_MSVS_VERSION.
+Lets assume that you have two versions of Visual Studio installed.
+In this case, you may build against a specific Visual Studio Version.
+If you want to force a specific version of Visual Studio, you may use the variable GYP_MSVS_VERSION.

 Example : Force Visual Studio 2012
 set GYP_MSVS_VERSION=2012